krisgrav/Arduino/README.md

 # Arduino
 Various projects with Arduino

-All projects are made using the Arduino Starterkit
+All projects are made using the Arduino Starter kit